misingnoglic/misingnoglic.github.io/_posts/2018-09-16-python-for-java-programmers-p2.markdown

 y = 3.04  # a float
 {% endhighlight %}

 Also note - to comment in Python, you use the `#` sign.
-You can also have a multiline comment by putting it in quotes, like a normal string.
+You can also have a multiline comment by putting it triple quotes, like this:

+{% highlight python %}
+"""
+This is a long comment that can span multiple lines.
+It's technically just a string that is not stored to any variable.
+"""
+x = 2
+{% endhighlight %}

 {% highlight python %}
 x = 2  # an integer